haskell/vscode-haskell/README.md

 For this reason its scope will be changed to `machine` so users only will be able to change it globally.
 See #387 for more details.

-### Set additional evironment variables for the server
+### Set additional environment variables for the server

-You can add additional evironment variables for only the lsp server using the configuration option `haskell.serverEnvironment`.
+You can add additional environment variables for only the lsp server using the configuration option `haskell.serverEnvironment`.
 For example, to change the cache directory used by the server you could set:

 ```json
 { "XDG_CACHE_HOME": "/path/to/my/cache" }